MIMI-wfp/MIMI1-archive/CONTRIBUTING.md

 ![code_review](https://github.com/kmtang/MIMI/assets/90572354/dfc752dc-3745-4b27-b64b-4294023d5a40)

-If any merge conflicts do arise, it is advised that you arrange a meeting or short video call with to resolve conflicts with your collaborator (unless the conflicts are due to inconsequential differences such as empty spaces or comments).
+If any merge conflicts do arise, it is advised that you arrange a meeting or short video call to resolve conflicts with your collaborator (unless the conflicts are due to inconsequential differences such as empty spaces or comments).

 Once all changes are approved, you may now merge the pull request into the main branch!